minhadona/ebit_winners_by_email/README.md

 -----------------------
 # 2. Create an app password specially for this script
-We know you don't want to expose any password and then you might create infinite app passwords for your e-mail and use every single of them in one different app!
-Just follow [this](https://support.google.com/accounts/answer/185833?hl=en) AND GRAB YOUR 16 MAGIC CHARS!
+We know you don't want to expose any password and  you might create infinite app passwords for your e-mail to use every single of them in a different app!
+Just follow [this](https://support.google.com/accounts/answer/185833?hl=en) AND GRAB YOUR 16 MAGIC CHARS for this script!

 <br>